Jill Biden Says 'It's Time To Move On' From Anita Hill Controversy

 Lucy Flores, a former Nevada Democratic assemblywoman, accused Joe Biden this year of kissing the back of her head and sniffing her hair at a 2014 event, when she was a candidate to be Nevada's lieutenant governor.
 It was the first of several similar accusations Biden faced in the weeks leading up to his campaign launch.

 Joe Biden responded with a video saying "governing, quite frankly — life for that matter — is about connecting" — words that Jill Biden echoes here.
 He also said "I get it" and said he would change how he campaigns.
-(Shortly after that video, however, Biden joked about the controversy at a campaign event.)
+(Shortly after that video, however, he joked about the controversy at a campaign event.)

 "He connects with people.
 And I think that's one of his strengths.
 And he heard [Lucy Flores] loud and clear, and he said he would take responsibility and he would you know honor people's space.